Ficool

 Damn it all!

-I slam my head against the protruding bone.
+My head slams against the protruding bone.

 Thud.